 TALLGRASS FILM FESTIVAL, EXPLAINED.

-Tallgrass is right around the corner and, starting Wednesday, Oct.
-12, the festival will fill downtown Wichita with the sights and sounds of independent film for the next five days.
+Tallgrass is right around the corner and will soon fill downtown Wichita with the sights and sounds of independent film.
 Even though Tallgrass has been a cultural staple for more than a decade — and has since become one of the hottest independent film festivals in the country — many Wichitans still don't know what all the hubbub is about.

 So we've done some research for you, and came up with everything you should know about Tallgrass Film Festival, before it happens.
 Enjoy.